EDA-Solutions-Limited/clipboard_to_stroke/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 HTML5 ssh terminals do not allow for copy and paste.
-There was no VNC to the machine and the RDP machine to access the linux server only had 2 CAL licenses always under use. when trying to upload files to the server via we-transfer using the wget command, the download links was over 1200 characters long.
+There was no VNC to the machine.
+When trying to upload files to a server via we-transfer using the wget command, the download links was over 1200 characters long.

-This script aims to keystroke strings in the clipboard
+This script aims to input keystrokes from strings in the clipboard.

 ### Built With